srgokribb/Rifdock-Total-Setup/README.md

      $ make
      $ make install
      $ cd ~ && vi .bashrc
+ - I used "$../configure --prefix=$/home/users/srgo/packages/gcc --enable-languages=c,c++,fortran --diable-multilib" to install gcc in local directory.

 ##### (6) Add the path to gcc/lib64 to LD_LIBRAY_PATH.
      LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/users/srgo/packages/gcc/lib64
      export LD_LIBRARY_PATH

- - I used "$../configure --prefix=$/home/users/srgo/packages/gcc --enable-languages=c,c++,fortran --diable-multilib" to install gcc in local directory.
  - In later stage, "CXX=/path/to/gcc/bin/g++ CC=/path/to/gcc/bin/gcc" option will be used to build rifdock.

 ##### (7) Load new gcc using environment modules.
      $ module load gcc/6.5.0

-    If you want to automatically load gcc-6.5.0, open .bashrc and add "module load gcc/6.5.0"
+    If you want to automatically load gcc-6.5.0, open .bashrc and add "module load gcc/6.5.0" at the end of the file.

      $ vi .bashrc